-Twelve Mile Swamp Conservation Area Trail is a 2.9 mile lightly trafficked loop trail located near St Augustine, FL that features beautiful wild flowers and is good for all skill levels.
+Twelve Mile Swamp Conservation Area Trail is a 2.9 mile lightly trafficked loop trail located near St Augustine, Florida that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash